 The school is responsible for providing appropriate support measures for learning.

-Regulations of the Cabinet of Ministers No. 556 (adopted 19 November 2019, entered into force 1 September 2020) updates details on how to make individual education plan.
+Regulations of the Cabinet of Ministers No. 556 (adopted 19 November 2019, entered into force 1 September 2020) updates details on how to make an individual education plan.

 What ‘out-of-education’ means in the country